amitkaps/freight/README.md

-# freight
+# Secondary Freight Modelling

-Freight Optimization &amp; Visualisation
+- Visualisation of the Network
+- Cost Model for Secondary Freight Equation
+- Notebooks for  Modelling